BERNICE A. RAY SCHOOL 2018-2019 HANDBOOK

 The Ray School maintains a robust and comprehensive curriculum, preparing children for a lifetime of learning.
 Instruction ranges from the traditional skills in literacy and numeracy to developing social awareness and personal identity.

 The school does not sponsor extracurricular athletic programs in grades K through 5.
 Programs are provided through the Hanover Recreation Department and other community organizations, which may use our facilities.
 The school’s role is limited to providing space and disseminating information.
 The school does not provide supervision for students on school grounds between the end of school and the start of recreation programs.
+Therefore, parents/guardians must provide supervision for students that remain on school grounds outside school hours.

 The Ray School uses ''Physical Best'' (a fitness program from the American Alliance for Health, Physical Education, Recreation, and Dance) as the core of our physical education curriculum.
 It includes cognitive, affective, and psychomotor activities to encourage healthy, active lifestyles for our students.
-Grades four and five participate in the ''Fitnessgram'' assessment and goal-setting activities.
-Parents and/or guardians will be notified before testing begins in the fall.
-Parent and/or guardian volunteers are encouraged to help with the testing.

 Second grade students are expected to read five days a week for 15-20 minutes.
-In addition, up to three times a week, second graders are expected to work on fact fluency for 5-10 minutes a session.
+In addition, up to three times a week, second graders are expected to work on math fact fluency for 5-10 minutes a session.
 Occasionally, other homework (spelling, math concepts, research) may be assigned.

 There will be regular homework Monday through Thursday, and occasionally on weekends for projects.
 Homework could be in all of the content areas, with reinforcement of math facts a regular area of endeavor.
 Children are expected to read and/or be read to on a regular basis.